Italian singer-songwriter Pino Daniele dies of heart attack at 59

 Daniele, who often sang in a mix of Italian, Neapolitan dialect and English, studied accounting in high school but decided early on he wanted to be a musician.

 He made his debut album "Terra Mia" (My Land) in 1977.
-In it, he spoke of the hope and despair of his city, home to the Camorra organised crime group.
+In it, he spoke of the hope and despair of his city, home to the Camorra organized crime group.

 Just four years later, his success was crowned when he drew some 200,000 fans to an outdoor concert in one of the southern city's biggest squares.